filipdanic/blogfolio/src/source/_posts/how-to-read-and-navigate-new-codebase.md

 <figure class="blog-post-image"><img src="/content/images/2017/dont-dig-with-kids-toys.jpg" alt="Image of children’s shovels on the beach." /><figcaption>Use better tools.
 Photo by Efraimstochter via Pixabay.</figcaption></figure>

-I use Visual Studio Code and  IntelliJ IDEA.
+I use JetBrains WebStorm.
+(Visual Studio Code is a fine, open-source alternative.)
 As for you, you should use whatever you like.
 But bear in mind that some features are a “must have”, especially when jumping into a large codebase.

 I’d say that these features are:
 - `go-to` definition,
-- intellisense (or at least some “intellisense light”),
+- intellisense (or at least some _“intellisense light”_),
 - structure pop-up,
 - jump down the hierarchy, and
 - show usage.